masteringmodernpayments/book/custom_form.md

 }
 ```

-If the response has an error, display the error and re-enable the "Pay" button.
-Otherwise, append a hidden input to the form and resubmit using the DOM method instead of the jQuery method so we don't get stuck in an infinite loop.
+If the response has an error, show it using `showError`.
+Otherwise, create the transaction

 ## Embedding the Form